MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/activate-office-by-using-kms.md

  **Audience:** IT Professionals

 > [!IMPORTANT]
 > This information applies to volume license editions of Office 2016.
 It does not apply to Office 365 ProPlus.
 Office 365 ProPlus is licensed through a subscription.
-If you are an admin and you want to activate Office 365 ProPlus for your company, review the [Overview of licensing and activation in Office 365 ProPlus](http://technet.microsoft.com/library/88a461cf-5573-467e-a0b8-ab2d580b877e.aspx) instead.
+If you are an admin and you want to activate Office 365 ProPlus for your company, review the [Overview of licensing and activation in Office 365 ProPlus](../overview-of-licensing-and-activation-in-office-365-proplus.md) instead.

-To find out more about how to buy volume license editions of Office 2016, see [Microsoft Office Volume Licensing Buyer's Guide](https://www.microsoft.com/en-us/licensing/product-licensing/office.aspx#tab=3).
+To find out more about how to buy volume license editions of Office 2016, see [Microsoft Office Volume Licensing Buyer's Guide](https://www.microsoft.com/en-us/licensing/product-licensing/office.aspx).

 On the client computer, the appropriate product key for your specific activation method is installed automatically with the volume license edition of Office 2016.

 If you deploy an image or create a virtual computer, you must rearm the installation of Office 2016 before you capture the image or create the virtual computer.
 For information about how to capture an image, see [Configure Office 2010 for capturing an image](https://technet.microsoft.com/library/cc178964.aspx).
-Although the instructions are for Office 2010, they still apply.
+(Although this article is for an earlier version of Office, the information also applies to Office 2016.)
 For information about how to rearm an Office 2016 installation, see [Rearm the Office 2016 KMS-based volume activation installation](rearm-an-office-installation-on-an-image-when-using-kms-to-activate.md).

 ## Activate KMS clients for Office 2016

-All volume license editions of Office 2016 have a [Generic Volume License Key (GVLK)](http://technet.microsoft.com/library/99fa0e2a-99f8-4555-b0a5-c09d3aede928%28Office.14%29.aspx) preinstalled.
+All volume license editions of Office 2016 have a [Generic Volume License Key (GVLK)](../office2016/gvlks-for-office-2016.md) preinstalled.
 GVLKs support both KMS and AD DS-based activation.

 On the Office 2016 KMS host computer, you install and enable only one KMS host key to activate all volume license editions of Office 2016 KMS clients.
 If the Office 2016 KMS host computer is installed and configured, KMS activation occurs transparently to the user when an Office 2016 client is first installed.